HoracioChavez/circus/README.md

 # The Circus.

-An experimental and simple animation with CSS3 (a.k.a. my baby's invitation b-day party).
+An experimental and simple animation with CSS3 (a.k.a. my baby's b-day party invitation).

 ![circus animated gif](http://h6c5.com/system/pictures/avatars/000/000/004/original/circus.gif?1426187751
 )

+**This is work in progress.**

 The anmiations are: